Cyber security recruiter video on staffing executives, functional leaders, and software engineers for enterprise, cloud, network, and mobile security.

 Relying upon job boards, LinkedIn, focusing on branding and “social responsibility” on web site career portals brings in hundreds of applicants, but rarely the right applicants and most of those applicants are “C players”, the 55% of the workforce that can show up to do a job but don’t add to increasing revenues, lowering cost, or creating new intellectual property.

-Smart companies know that a retained search firm improves talent acquisition.
+Smart companies know that a really good retained search improves talent acquisition.
 Human Resources has a plethora of other responsibilities so the time devoted to recruiting suffers.
 Many companies employ internal recruiters of contract recruiters, and while they can produce more applicants, the quality of the candidates they find are primarily “C players” (easily be replaced by AI software and robotics) and a few “B players”.

-Retained search firm improves talent acquisition with a Discovery step strategy.
+Retained search improves talent acquisition with a Discovery step strategy.
 While contingency search firms are internally measured on the number of sendouts (resumes) emailed each day, the focus in on quantity, not quality.
 If a company must conduct a phone screen, simply put the recruiter failed to do a good job in screening and deep interviews.

 Companies engage a retained search firm to manage the recruitment process and to get down to a shortlist of highly qualified candidates ready for in-person interviews.
 Everyday there are numerous people looking for job openings.
 Usually there are many people applying for the same position.
 However, companies do not have the time to processes each and every one of these candidates to see if they are fit for that one position.